PsychoLeo/informatique/README.md

 The structure of the github is the following :
 - **algorithmique** : progression on Codeforces, France IOI, Leetcode, Project Euler and the implementation of some algorithms
 - **arduino** : work and little projects realized with arduino
 - **autres** : coding certificates for Python, Java, C++ courses.
-The most valuable one is the MITx online course I did to learn Python3, but there are also a few others from Hackerrank or SoloLearn.
+The most valuable one is the MITx online course I did to learn Python3, but there are also a few others from Hackerrank or SoloLearn
 - **competitions** : programs submitted within contests such as the ones mentionned before
 - **cpp** : little projects and programs made in C++
-- **fk-info** : all projects made in our algorithmic club
+- **fk-info** : all projects made in our algorithmic club in 2020/2021
 - **html** : small folder with HTML web pages
 - **java** : java programs for learning classes and OOP
 - **lessons** : stuff related to almost every folder mentioned, but only educational content